El Faro disaster: Will another ship sail into a hurricane?

 Hurricane Matthew pounded Haiti and Cuba, and is making its way to the Bahamas and the United States in the coming days.

-Early Wednesday, ship-tracking website Marine Traffic showed Isla Bella's latest position was in Puerto Rico.
+Isla Bella's latest position was in Puerto Rico, ship-tracking website Marine Traffic showed Thursday morning.

 Company: We trust our captains